gustavo-maurina/react-deploy-simple/README.md

 `.github/workflows/ci.yml` - Github Actions CI configuration

-`buildspec.yml` - AWS CodeBuild configuration
+`buildspec.yml` - AWS CodeBuild configuration, which will be triggered on every PUSH at main